cmcqueen/cobs-python/doc/source/intro.rst

 For more details about COBS, see the references [COBS]_ [COBSPPP]_.

-I have included a variant on COBS, `COBS/R`_, which slightly modifies COBS to often avoid the +1 byte overhead of COBS.
+I have included a variant on COBS, :ref:`COBS/R <COBS/R>`, which slightly modifies COBS to often avoid the +1 byte overhead of COBS.
 So in many cases, especially for smaller packets, the size of a COBS/R encoded packet is the same size as the original packet.
-See below for more details about `COBS/R`_.
+For more details about COBS/R see the :ref:`documentation for Consistent Overhead Byte Stuffing—Reduced <COBS/R>`.

 References